sathviktn/Traffic-Sign-Recognition/README.md

 Traffic Sign Recognition

 Hello everyone.
   This is a mini project on traffic sign recognition based on deep learning and CNN.
 It is written in Python3 and the dataset is from the kaggle website.
-This is the link to the dataset we used - https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign .
+This is the link to the dataset - https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign .

 In this project, We have used 43 different classes of traffic signs for classifying.